-Like most other things in life, starting out is usually the toughest part of the content creation process too.
+Like most other things in life, starting out is usually the toughest part of the content writing process too.
 If you want your content creators to really deliver content that packs a punch, the first thing they will need is a solid content brief.
 You have some ideas of what your content should read and look like.
 Conveying those ideas to your writers and ensuring the end result is as good as you imagined can be an uphill battle.
 Even the best content writers on your team may not be able to deliver a great piece without an effective content brief.

 As an editor or a client, creating a comprehensive content outline that serves as a solid base for content creators is your very first task in the content process.
 But what makes a good content brief after all?
 How do you create a content brief template that works every time?
 Do you need a content brief generator to simplify the process?
 We’ll delve deeper into all of this, but first, let’s get to the basics.